PowerLevel9000/mathmatica/README.md

 > This Project is for making mathmatics calculations and also in future we will update with complex funtions as well

 **Mathematica** is a React-oriented project
+This is a React based project , in this website you can pertform some of the complex mathmetical opreation ion future you will have many features in it, single page application

 <br>